Jango73/CuteGit/README.md

 ## Things it does

-* Open a GIT repository
+* Open one or more git repositories
 * Show repository status (clean, merge, rebase, ...)
 * Show repository files as a tree, colored according to status
 * Show the branches and tags of the repository
 * Show the branch log
-* Show the graph as output by Git
+* Show the graph as output by Git (might be graphical some day)
-* Show the selected file log
+* Show the selected file's log
 * Show the unstaged diffs in the selected item (folder or file)
-* Show the output of the executed GIT commands
+* Show the output of the executed commands
+* Change current branch
 * Mark files as staged / unstaged
-* Change current branch
 * Revert files
 * Commit / amend (auto on interactive rebase)
-* Simple pull
-* Simple push
+* Basic fetch, pull and push
 * Refresh view
 * Modify a commit message
 * Begin rebase on a commit, continue and abort rebase